KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 On a personal note: for decades, my mom worked as a music therapist, church organist, school accompanist, and piano teacher.
 Myke's energy, passion, and creativity unexpectedly touched me in a way that a talk hadn't in a while.

 Key takeaways:
-* Working with music and making music with Pyton can be absollutely magical
+* Working with music and making music with Python can be absollutely magical
 * The abstract and the applied have so much to offer each other and can keep going over and over

 🔝 <sub>[**back to top**](#table-of-contents)</sub>